Change management isn't a checklist—it's about adoption

 Change management for technology adoption takes two forms—ones that require user buy-in or adoption and ones that don’t.
 The former means alerting users that a change is coming, but no action is required on their part.
 Changes that don’t require buy-in, like minor updates to software or hardware, involve timely notification—approximately two weeks prior—and a statement that no action is required.

-The latter is more involved, and asks users to take some kind of action.
+The latter is more involved and asks users to take some kind of action.
 Changes that require adoption, like new technology or even the adoption of cloud strategy, require significant change management.
 In these projects adoption is the single most important critical project component to success.

 Keep in mind that there are different levels of change management.
-While change management process or steps remain consistent regardless or the project, the execution of the process varies based upon the level of impact and number of constituents.
+While the change management process or steps remain consistent regardless or the project, the execution of the process varies based upon the level of impact and number of constituents.
 The degree of change management for a video conferencing system that you may use once or twice a month is different from the type of change management required for a travel and expense (T&E) system, where employees may use it several times a week.

 Also, remember that people like to consume information differently.
-Some may want a five page FAQ.
+Some may want a five-page FAQ.
 Some just want to figure it out, and some want to sit through an hour-long demo.
 It’s important to consider different options to help everyone adapt to change.
 Not all of these will be effective or needed for every project, and no one form of communication or training is effective for everyone.
 It’s important to think through the most viable communication methods for each audience.

 Creating the right mindset to manage change